 After the stingrays, we headed over to touch a shark.
 Yes, a shark!?
-My kiddo was elated.
+Elation!
 A little hesitant, but excited nonetheless.
 The shark is in a little pen and the kids can climb up and reach into pet it.

 Our tour ended with a trip by the dolphins.
 They were total showoffs.
 I think they were trying to get everyone wet.
 Thank goodness for that blue line on the ground!